A prediction or statement about a characteristic of a variable, which can be tested to provide evidence for or against.

 A method of statistically testing a hypothesis by comparing data against values predicted by the hypothesis.
 The significance test considers two hypotheses, the null and the alternative, effectively testing whether or not there is significant reason to support the hypothesis or whether the results are random.

 When we can’t prove the alternative hypothesis is significant, we don’t “accept” the null hypothesis but “fail to reject” the null hypothesis.
 This implies the data is not sufficiently persuasive for us to choose the alternative hypothesis over the null hypothesis but it doesn’t necessarily prove the null hypothesis either.

-The hypothesis that is directly tested during a significance test.
+The null hypothesis assumes randomness and is directly tested during a significance test.
 As the null hypothesis indicates no significance, you are usually trying to disprove the null hypothesis in your statistical tests.

 Contradicts against the null hypothesis, the alternative hypothesis is supported if the significance test indicates the null hypothesis to be incorrect.

 T-Tests and Z-Tests